 Libraries and Programs Designed for Autistic Patrons

-Plano Public Library is a library system that has created an entire set of programs and services for autistic library users.
+Plano Public Library in Texas is a library system that has created an entire set of programs and services for autistic library users.
 They call their autistic-friendly programs SNAP so that caregivers and autistic individuals will know that the program is either for children or others with autism or is at least created to be inclusive.
 One SNAP program started as a sensory storytime but is now a SNAP storytime.
 They also added a SNAP preschool storytime, a family SNAP storytime for all ages, and a STEAM Saturday just for their SNAP program, and they began hosting movie showings for SNAP, which include movies that are autism-friendly and sensory-sensitive.

 The Impact of These Programs